Habitat Homeowner Application & FAQs

 + Do I have to have a job?

-No, but you do have to have INCOME.
-Income consists of regular sustainable monthly funds.
-If you are only receiving Social Security Income, or retirement income, you may still be eligible.
-As long as your income is enough to support your family size based on our income requirements.
-Unemployment income and food stamps do not count as income.
+No, but you must have a steady income.
+Income includes regular, sustainable monthly funds.
+If you receive only Social Security or retirement income, you may still qualify as long as it meets our income requirements for your family size.
+However, unemployment benefits and food stamps do not count as income.

 + Once I move in can I make renovations?